techstartucalgary/Docs/open-sourcing-like-a-pro/src/README.md

-and checking out their work on GitHub, and I noticed something they had in common: they all had cool projects and contributed to open source.
+and checking out their work on GitHub, and I noticed something they had in common: they all had cool projects and contributed to Open Source.
 For example:
 [@sindresorhus](https://github.com/sindresorhus),
 [@donnemartin](https://github.com/donnemartin),